Digital Water Meter Trial

 Will my water supply be affected?

-We will need to turn your property’s water supply off for 10-15 minutes during the upgrade.
-When your water has been turned back on, you may briefly notice that your water bubbles as it comes out of the tap.
+We may need to turn your property’s water supply off for 10-15 minutes during the upgrade.
+If your water supply is turned off, you may briefly notice that when it is turned back on, your water bubbles as it comes out of the tap.
 This is due to air entering your water pipe during the water meter upgrade.
 It’ll only take a moment for all the air to clear and your water supply to return to normal.

 Will this cost me anything?